reiver/interledger-fellowship/README.md

 * Contributor to the **WHATWG** standards working group
 * Co-author of a software engineering book

+I am building **AssetFlow** based on a combination of experience in **payments infrastructure**, **identity systems**, and **social platforms**.
+This project sits directly at the intersection of work I have previously led in banking, identity verification, and large-scale social systems.
+The technical and regulatory components of **AssetFlow** are all areas where I have shipped production systems at scale, which significantly reduces execution risk for this proposal.

 ## Need

 The Internet, the Web, and social media have become central venues for commerce.